MapleCCC/importall/README.md

 ## Advanced Tricks

 To provide the wild card import interface, internally the `importall` module will eagerly import every names from standard libraries on module loading and initialization time, even when the user only intend to use `importall()`, `get_all_symbols()`, or `deimportall()` functions.
-If one is certain that he doesn't need the wild card import functionality, and would like to discard the unnecessary cost, one could preemptively set the environment variable `IMPORTALL_NO_INIT_IMPORT` to true value to disable the functionality.
+If one is certain that he doesn't need the wild card import functionality, and would like to discard the unnecessary cost, one could preemptively set the environment variable `IMPORTALL_NO_INIT_IMPORT` (its presence suffices, its value doesn't matter), so as to disable the functionality.

 ## Contribution